-3.3.9 Buildings Construction
+3.11 Buildings Construction

-The technology used in the design and construction of the Houses will be based on international standards, which have been customized by various housing units in Kenya.
+The technology used in the design and construction of the apartments will be based on international standards, which have been customized by various housing units in Kenya.
+The project will consist of four town houses complete with associated facilities, parkings and infrastructure as presented in the architectural drawings in the appendix.

 The buildings will be constructed as per the respective structural engineer's detail as provided for in the drawings presented in the Appendix.
-Basically, the building structures will consist of concrete appropriately reinforced with metal.
+Basically, the building structures will consist of concrete appropriately reinforced with metal (steel and iron).
+The roof will consist of structural timber and steel members and roofing tiles.
+The buildings will be provided with a well-designed concrete staircase for every house.